 Cisco’s Global Virtual Sales & Customer Success (GVS&CS) Onboarding Program is an online global sales development program for new hires in Cisco’s fast-growing GVS&CS organization.
-The aim is to accelerate the productivity of new salespeople by giving a comprehensive digital training in Cisco’s approach to selling, solutions and sales process.
-Cisco also wanted to reflect the Cisco promise ‘Changing the way we live, work, play and learn’.
-This highly successful program provided the foundation for Imparta’s Virtual Sales Academy™.
+The aim is to accelerate the productivity of new salespeople by giving comprehensive digital training in Cisco’s approach to selling, presenting solutions and internal sales process.
+Cisco also wanted to reflect the Cisco promise of “Changing the way we live, work, play and learn”.
+This highly successful program provides the foundation for Imparta’s Virtual Sales Academy®.

 - Cisco’s web-based Onboarding Program incorporates over 70 hours of sales-related learning.
 Onboarders complete the program in their first eight weeks at Cisco, though many start it in advance of actually joining – further accelerating their development to sales competence.
 Nearly 100% of those who start complete the program, despite its depth and duration.

 - The program provides training on Imparta’s Creating Client Value Sales methodology, focusing on building value for the customer, challenging the status quo and managing the customer’s buying cycle.
 The program also incorporates extensive information on Cisco’s customers and products, along with information on internal sales processes.
 The cloud-based platform means that updates and refinements are easy to implement.